HTML Semantics: What Developers Need to Know

 What to use other than "Div".

-HTML semantics is the practice of using HTML elements to convey the meaning of the content they contain.
+HTML semantics is using HTML elements to convey the meaning of the content they contain.
 A semantic element clearly defines its meaning both for the developer and the browser.
 As a result of their accuracy in describing both the function of the element and the sort of content that is contained within it, elements like "<header>," "<footer>," and "<article>" are all regarded as semantic.

-This is important for a number of reasons, including:
+This is important for several reasons, including:

 • Accessibility